Last updated on June 18th, 2023 at 06:36 am

-Even today, at the age of 40, Sharma continues to leave his mark on the climbing world.
-As well as opening a string of massive gyms in Spain (Sharma Climbing Madrid is currently the biggest gym in Europe), rumor has it that Chris and Aquaman (also known as Jason Momoa) are teaming up for a climbing game show on HBO.
+Even today, at the age of 41, Sharma continues to leave his mark on the climbing world.
+As well as opening a string of massive gyms in Spain (Sharma Climbing Madrid is currently the biggest gym in Europe) Chris and Aquaman (also known as Jason Momoa) have teamed up for a climbing game show on HBO.

 There really is no denying Chris’ superhuman-crushing abilities.
 If you have ever wondered what shoes Sharma has used to make some of his most iconic ascents, you are in luck.
 We have done the digging to find out which shoes have been Sharma’s go-to models since he first started his climbing career.

 While they might not help you climb like him, it sure might make you feel cooler falling off that V3 slab.